Indonesia–Saudi Arabia relations: History

 The historical link between Indonesia and Saudi Arabia was Islam.
 Numerous Muslim traders and ulamas arrived in the Indonesian archipelago from the Arab World during the coming of Islam around the 13th century.
 The earliest evidence of an Indonesian traveling to Mecca can be seen from a late 15th-century Yemeni biography, the person was described as a "Jawa" and was travelling sometime between 1277 and 1367 CE.
-Groups of Acehnese were recorded to live in groups in the Hejaz since atleast the early 17th century.
+Groups of Acehnese were recorded to live in groups in the Hejaz since at least the early 17th century.
 Continuing into the early 20th century, Indonesian Muslims have taken the hajj pilgrimage to Mecca.
-As the country with the largest Muslim population, Indonesia sends the largest number of hajj pilgrims among Muslim countries.
+Indonesia sends the largest number of hajj pilgrims among Muslim countries.
 Official diplomatic relations between Indonesia and Saudi Arabia were opened in 1950.

 The two countries signed a defense cooperation agreement in late January 2014.
 The agreement largely covers force training and counter-terrorism.

 The Indonesians improved relations with Saudi under Joko Widodo's administration, this was exemplified when the president was awarded with the Order of Abdulaziz al Saud in 2015 by the Saudi authorities.

+On 2 July 2025, the two countries signed multiple agreements and memorandums of understanding totaling approximately $27 billion with business sector organizations in areas such as clean energy and petrochemicals.
+They also decided to improve supply chains and their sustainability in the energy sector, increase collaboration in the supply of crude oil and its derivatives, and improve cooperation in the field of natural resources.